Skip to Content

 – Pros:

-• No friction between the tube and the tire.
+• There is no friction between the tube and the tire.

 • Punctures can be self-sealing without taking the tire off the rim.